-The NSF may decide to return without review (RWR) any proposal for failure to comply with any portion of the solicitation instructions or the guidance in the Proposal & Award Policies & Procedure Guide.
+The NSF may decide to return without review (RWR) any proposal for failure to comply with any portion of the solicitation instructions or the guidance in the Proposal and Award Policies and Procedures Guide.
 More often, the NSF will reach out and request a Proposal File Update to remove or revise documents that are out of compliance.

-The RWR result is very rare, affecting less than 2.5% of our NSF submissions, but there is no appeals process.
+The RWR result is very rare, but there is no appeals process.
 The NSF’s decision to return a proposal without review is final.

 Issues known to result in Return Without Review:

 - One or more PI/Co-PIs did not list “Results from Prior NSF support”

 - Proposal was previously rejected and not substantially revised

 - “Results from Prior NSF support” did not include separate headings for Broader Impacts and Intellectual Merit.

 - Collaborators & Other Affiliations Document missing formatted incorrectly

 - Letters of Collaboration included statements of support, and had to be removed.

 - Biographical sketch did not comply with NSF format